How to find and fix Gmail reputation-based bounces in 4 steps

 - Another option is to only show the captcha when a form is accessed multiple times via the same IP/user.

 Beyond that, try not to make collecting your customers’ email addresses a required step.
 When people get frustrated, they’ll fill in any random information to proceed, often leading to emailing a spamtrap that will get your future messages blocked.

-Next set up a DMARC policy on your domain, which not only enforces that fraudulent messages are to be rejected, but sends you valuable reports about nefarious activity originating from your own domain.
+Setting up a DMARC policy on your domain doesn’t only enforce that fraudulent messages are to be rejected, but also sends you valuable reports about nefarious activity originating from your own domain.
 If a spammer exploits a vulnerability, you’ll quickly have the data you need to begin securing the threat to your sender reputation.